Organica-Ai-Solutions/NIS_Protocol/README_BILLING_PROTECTION.md

 **"Better safe than sorry"** - Always assume real APIs will cost money and protect accordingly!

-Your rent money is precious! 🏠💰
+Your budget is important! 🏠💰